 The WAC co-coodinators are Professor Rebecca Mazumdar and Professor Samar El Hitti.

 Writing Fellows are doctoral students from the CUNY Graduate Center trained in college-level writing pedagogy and Writing-Across-the-Curriculum philosophy.
-The fellows for 2018-2019 are Alicia Andrzejewski, Samuel Gold, François Kiper, Laura Malhotra, Heather Mir, Christina Quintana, and Anna Soo-Hoo.
+The fellows for 2019-2020 are Misty Crooks, Samuel Gold, Sherence de Jongh, François Kiper, Laura Malhotra, Christina Quintana, and Osha Smith-Gittelman.